 What IS PREVENTING YOU from experiencing Square Dancing?

-6. Dance in comfortable clothing (informal attire). (there is NO Square Dance dress code!) **AND** 7.
+7. Dance in comfortable clothing (informal attire). (there is NO Square Dance dress code!) **AND** 8.
 It's super family-friendly: kids -- 8 to 88 yrs -- can learn to square dance.
-(Glenns' Den has a very nice WOOD FLOOR)
+(Note: Many halls have very nice WOOD FLOORS)

-NOTE: Join our fall 2022 classes.
+Join our winter 2024 classes.
 Let us know if you are interested.